discoversoftwaresolutions/DebuIQ-frontend/README.md

-# Generate a professional, GitHub-ready README.md for the DebugIQ frontend
-readme_content = """
 # 🧠 DebugIQ Front-End

 The official Streamlit-based front-end for **DebugIQ**, an open-source autonomous debugging agent powered by GPT-4o and voice interaction.
 This UI provides trace analysis, code patch generation, QA validation, documentation generation, and an optional voice assistant interface.